-As detailed within the Claims Code, companies are required to publicly disclose the following information related to the company's governance structure for overseeing progress in reaching near-term targets.
+As detailed within the Claims Code, companies are required to publicly disclose the following information related to the company's governance structure for overseeing progress in reaching near-term emissions reduction targets.
 Companies shall disclose at least one of these metrics:

 - Whether their Board or senior-management-level compensation is linked to climate performance indicators.
 If yes, then companies shall disclose a description of the Board or senior-management-level compensation policy and indicators related to climate performance; or - Whether their Board members or senior-management level have capabilities or expertise on climate-related issues.
-If yes, then companies shall disclose a description of the climaterelated capabilities and expertise held by Board members or senior-management-level; or - Whether they conduct Board-level reviews on progress towards meeting near-term emission reduction targets.
+If yes, then companies shall disclose a description of the climaterelated capabilities and expertise held by Board members or senior-management-level; or - Whether they conduct Board-level reviews on progress towards meeting near-term emissions reduction targets.
 If yes, then companies shall disclose the frequency of these Boardlevel reviews.

-VCMI recommends that companies draw on guidance established by the most up to date TCFD framework and the specific provisions of the ISSB's IFRS S2 Climate-related Disclosures.
-Many companies may already be communicating the above disclosure requirements as part of their annual reporting, including CDP reporting.

-If applicable, VCMI recommends that companies publicly disclose any changes in capital allocation from the most recent reporting year that were made to address climate-related risk and opportunities.
+Companies should draw on guidance established by the Task Force on Climate-related Financial Disclosures (TCFD) framework as incorporated into the International Sustainability Standards Board (ISSB) International Financial Reporting Standards Foundation (IFRS) S2 Climate-related Disclosures.
+Many companies may already be communicating the above disclosure requirements as part of their annual reporting, including to CDP.
+If applicable, VCMI recommends that companies publicly disclose any changes in capital allocation from the most recent reporting year that were made to address climate-related risks and opportunities.